 i.
 All parties are required to affirm that materials they submit to the COD are their own work.
 Outside collaborators, including an advisor, must be cited.

-D. In cases where a student organization is the respondent, the governing council responsible for that student organization shall be notified of the pending case and be invited to submit a letter to the COD about the case.
+D. In cases where a student organization is the respondent, the governing council responsible for that student organization shall be notified of the pending case and be invited to submit the letter described above to the COD.